Keny Chan (born 1997, Sichuan, China) is a filmmaker, musician, multimedia artist, and computer scientist based in Berlin, Germany.

 2022 - Ongoing M.A Design and Computation at UdK Berlin/TU Berlin

-Programming Skills: C ,C++ ,Java ,Javascript, Typescript, Python, ExpressJS, NodeJS, MySQL
+Programming Skills: C ,C++ ,Java ,Javascript, Typescript, Python, ExpressJS, Flask, NodeJS, Angular, MySQL/PostgresSQL/NoSQL, Docker

-Multimedia Tools: Adobe Kit (Photoshop, After Effects, Illustrator, etc), Blender, Unreal Engine, Maya, Davinci Resolven, Nuke, Logic Pro, Ableton, Touch Designer + More
+Multimedia Tools: Adobe Kit (Photoshop, After Effects, Illustrator, etc), Blender, Unreal Engine, Maya, Davinci Resolve, Logic Pro, Ableton, Touch Designer + More